 Secretly Veggie Sloppy Joes

-* You could use another meat, I just prefer beef sloppy joes!
+- You could use another meat, I just prefer beef sloppy joes!
 Turkey or chicken would make this even healthier, though.

-* We use a lot of garlic in our house - here I used 5 or 6 large cloves, but feel free to keep it to 1 or 2
+- We use a lot of garlic in our house - here I used 5 or 6 large cloves, but feel free to keep it to 1-3.

 Looking for more easy ways to encourage your kids to eat more fruits and vegetables?
 Grab your FREE copy of Eat the Rainbow – 10 fun and easy fruit and vegetable snacks that will take less than 1 minute.
 Your kids will be begging to eat these fun fruits and vegetables.